 The Q900R television by Samsung has an 8K resolution

 When we tried out a Samsung 8K TV in October 2018, we were blown away by the picture quality - naturally - but what also impressed was how the TV uses regularly-updated artificial intelligence to upscale 4K and HD content into 8K.
-This was impressive. but doesn't necessarily mean you should run out to buy an 8K TV right now.
+This certainly clever, but doesn't necessarily mean you should run out to buy an 8K TV right now.
 A 4K alternative will be just fine for a good few years to come (and save you heaps of money in the process).